JuliaPlots/PlotlyJS.jl/docs/src/building_traces_layouts.md

     DataFrame support was added in version 0.6.0.

-You can also construct traces using the columns of any subtype of `AbstractDataFrame` (e.g. the `DataFrame` type from DataFrames.jl).
+You can also construct traces using the columns of any subtype of `AbstractDataFrame`, such as the `DataFrame` type from the DataFrames.jl package in particular.

-To demonstrate this functionality let's load the well-known iris data set:
+To demonstrate this functionality let's load the well-known "iris" data set:

 ```@repl traces_layouts
 using DataFrames